kargam0167/kargam0167.github.io/_pages/about.md

 </div>

 Hey there!
-I am Karine, a research scientist who works at the intersection of communication sciences, social psychology, and data science.
+I am Karine, a data scientist who works at the intersection of communication sciences and social psychology.

-I am currently focusing on social media and online forums as data sources.
-Given the increasing importance of online spaces in shaping our social lives and sense of self, this is a fascinating area of research.
+I am currently focusing on social media and online forums as data sources for behavioral research.
+This is a fascinating area, given the increasing importance of online spaces in shaping our social lives and sense of self.

 > Data scientist isn't just a job.
 It's a constant learning, interpretation, and real-life application journey.